 - Basic materials – mining, chemicals, industrial metals, forestry & paper

 - Consumer goods – beverages, tobacco, automotive, food producers, household goods, leisure goods

-- Industrials – engineering, transport, construction, aerospace & defence, electrical
+- Industrials – engineering, transport, construction, aerospace, defence, electrical

 - Financials – REITs, real estate, banking, insurance, financial services

-- Health Care – equipment, services, biotechnology, pharmaceuticals
+- Healthcare – equipment, services, biotechnology, pharmaceuticals

-- Technology – software, hardware, computer services
+- Technology – hardware, software, computer services

-- Utilities – gas, electricity, water
+- Utilities – gas, electric, water

 In recent years, investors have witnessed several changes taking place in the investment landscape, which have influenced the way companies do business – notable examples being twentieth century global population growth and the creation of the internet.

 Trends influencing investor decision-making today can range from the technological changes affecting the pharmaceutical sector, such as the investment in DNA based medicine, to the political changes that have led to the sale and marketing of cannabis.
 Other trends prompting change are cultural, such as the move toward plant-based protein consumption or the pursuit of electric transport technologies for individuals and freight.